 The Partnership for Integration and Sustainable Transportation

 The Partnership for Integration and Sustainable Transportation is a joint initiative of CultureLink Settlement Services and the Cycle Toronto.
-Our goal is to promote the integration of newcomers in the Greater Toronto Area, by fostering cycling transportation as an affordable, healthy and convenient option.
+Since 2008 we have worked together to promote the integration of newcomers in the Greater Toronto Area, by fostering cycling transportation as an affordable, healthy and convenient option.
 We encourage newcomers to engage in cycling advocacy and to get involved in the political systems affecting people in our city.
 Our work is guided by values of sustainability, empowerment, equity, inclusion, health, social justice, and cultural competence.

-The Toronto Cyclists Handbook is a manual for riding a bike safely and comfortable in Toronto.
-It is avaialble in 16 bilingual editions: English and Arabic, Bengali, Chinese (simplified), English, French, Hindi, Korean, Polish, Portuguese, Punjabi, Russian, Somali, Spanish, Tagalog, Tamil Urdu and Vietnamese!
+In 2010 we published the Toronto Cyclists Handbook, a manual for riding a bike safely and comfortable in Toronto.
+It is available in 16 bilingual editions: English and Arabic, Bengali, Chinese (simplified), English, French, Hindi, Korean, Polish, Portuguese, Punjabi, Russian, Somali, Spanish, Tagalog, Tamil Urdu and Vietnamese!
 We have also published beautiful bilingual posters promoting cycling in 15 languages, and produced short videos in English and Portuguese.

 Learn more about our work by watching our video, "Diverse Bicycle City", produced by Darren Sustar and decoderdm.ca.